OneIT governance aims to:

 - Align IT with campus strategic planning efforts

-Operations Team: handles day-to-day coordination and change-management and ensures requests are managed by appropriate groups.
+The Operations Team handles day-to-day coordination and change-management and ensures requests are managed by appropriate groups.
 Membership is primarily IT leaders.

 - This group is charged with IT project and service communication and coordination, working within and through the IT governance process.